 End users are not seeking to alter their risk management strategies due to this transition and expect that hedge accounting will continue uninterrupted and without undue additional cost.

-Legacy embedded derivatives and lease classification conclusions should not be impacted upon transition to a risk-free rate.
+Legacy embedded derivatives and lease classification conclusions should not be impacted upon transition to a RFR.
 Similarly, debt modification and extinguishment analysis should be qualitative and indifferent to the nature of the amendments to debt agreements.

 IFRS poses unique challenges due to the recognition of ineffectiveness.
-Hedge accounting is inherently based on assumptions and these assumptions that often drive recognition of gains and losses.
+Hedge accounting is inherently based on assumptions that often drive recognition of gains and losses.
 The assumptions that drive the modelling of the hypothetical derivatives and measurement of ineffectiveness will directly drive amounts recognized in earnings.

 VII.
 Availability of LIBOR for Legacy Contracts